 When we feel failure and are trapped in compromise, this must be our confession.
 Like the maiden, our confidence will be steadfast as we say aloud, “I know you are mine and that I am yours.”

 Stay tuned for the rest of this chapter in a few days … feel free to share!
 Just credit me as author or link back to this website.
 Thanks so much!
-This sneak peak came from my book in progress, Unpacking God, copyrighted material.
+This sneak peek is from my book, Tattooed King, Unraveling the Mystery of Jesus, copyrighted material.

 Categories: Book Excerpt Tattooed King Brennan Manning Compassion Emotional Healing God's Love Knowing God Love